SuperNolvas/free-genai-bootcamp-2025/language-voyager/memory.md

 ## HTTP and Websocket Authentication, seperation of concerns and explanation

-Let me search through the codebase to understand the specific purposes of both authentication mechanisms:Based on the code analysis, here's the specific purpose of each authentication type in this project:
+Here's the specific purpose of each authentication type in this project:

 1. HTTP Authentication (using OAuth2PasswordBearer):
 - Used for regular API endpoints that handle discrete, one-time requests